Higher dimensional obstructions for star reductions: Introduction

-\begin{definition} Let $X,Y$ be Polish spaces and let $E,F$ be equivalence relations on $X$ and $Y$ respectively.
-A Baire measurable map $f\colon X\to Y$ is {\bf category preserving} if for every meager subset $M$ of $Y$, $f^{-1}(M)$ is a meager subset of $X$.
-A {\bf $*$-reduction} from $E$ to $F$ is a Baire measurable and category preserving reduction from $E$ to $F$.
+\begin{definition} Let $X$ and $Y$ be Polish spaces.
+A map $f\colon X\to Y$ is {\bf category preserving} if for every meager subset $M$ of $Y$, $f^{-1}(M)$ is a meager subset of $X$.
+A {\bf $*$-map} is a Baire measurable category preserving map. \end{definition}

+Recall that a map $f\colon X\to Y$ is Baire measurable if the preimage of every open set is Baire measurable.
+If $f$ is a $*$-map, it satisfies the stronger property that the preimage of every Baire measurable set is Baire measurable.
+Indeed, a Baire measurable set is the symmetric difference of an open set and a meager set, so its preimage is the symmetric difference of a Baire measurable set and a meager set, which is again Baire measurable.
+As a consequence, the composition of two $*$-maps is a $*$-map.

+\begin{definition} Let $E$ and $F$ be equivalence relations on Polish spaces $X$ and $Y$, respectively.
+A {\bf $*$-reduction} from $E$ to $F$ is a $*$-map $f\colon X\to Y$ which is a reduction from $E$ to $F$.
 We write $E\leq_* F$ when such a $*$-reduction exists. \end{definition}

-As with Borel reductions, the relation $\leq_*$ induces a preordering among the various classification problems.
+Since the composition of two $*$-reductions is a $*$-reduction, the relation $\leq_*$ induces a preordering among classification problems $(X,E)$.
 This preordering reflects the relative complexity between two such problems from the point of view of $*$-reductions.
 Showing that some classification problem $*$-reduces to another often just amounts to finding a ``canonical way'' of coding $E$ into $F$.
 However, showing negative results predicates upon developing a basic obstruction theory for $*$-reductions.
-When it comes to simple Borel and Baire measurable reductions there are many well known descriptive set theoretic and dynamical obstructions \cite{Hjorth, Gao, GOP, Friedman}.
+When it comes to simple Borel and Baire measurable reductions, there are many well known descriptive set theoretic and dynamical obstructions \cite{Hjorth, Gao, GOP, Friedman}.
 Similar obstructions have been developed for orbit equivalences.
-For example Gaboriau's theory of cost \cite{Gab,GabF} implies that two free groups of different rank can never produce orbit equivalent equivalence relations via free and measure preserving actions on a standard measure space.
+For example, Gaboriau's theory of cost \cite{Gab,GabF} implies that two free groups of different rank can never produce orbit equivalent equivalence relations via free and measure preserving actions on a standard measure space.
 The main goal of this paper is to develop certain obstructions for $*$-reductions by advancing further some of the techniques introduced in \cite{GOP}.